Nakhi people

-The Nakhi are thought to have come originally from northwestern China, migrating south toward Tibetan populated regions, and usually inhabiting the most fertile riverside land, driving the other competing tribes farther up the hillsides onto less fertile land.
-The Nakhi, along with the Bai and the Tibetans, traded over the dangerous overland trading links with Lhasa and India, on the so-called Tea and Horse Caravan routes.
+The Nakhi are thought to have come originally from northwestern China, migrating south toward Tibetan-populated regions, and usually inhabiting the most fertile riverside land, driving the other competing tribes farther up the hillsides onto less fertile land.
+The Nakhi traded over the dangerous overland trading links with Lhasa and India, on the so-called tea and horse caravan routes.

 The Nakhi form one of the 56 ethnic groups officially recognized by the People's Republic of China.
 The official Chinese government classification includes the Mosuo as part of the Nakhi people.
-Although both groups are descendants of the Qiang people and notwithstanding very striking resemblances between their respective languages, the two groups are now understood to be culturally distinct.
-The Nakhi are more influenced by the very patriarchal Han Chinese culture.

-Nakhi culture is largely its own native Dongba religious, literary and farming practices, influenced by the Confucian roots of Han Chinese history.
+Nakhi culture is largely its own native Dongba religious, literary, and farming practices, influenced by the Confucian roots of Han Chinese history.
 Especially in the case of their musical scores, it acts as the foundation of the Nakhi literature.
-The Nashi have their own writing, their own distinct language and their own native dress.
+The Nakhi have their own writing, their own distinct language and their own native dress.

 Art and architecture

 There are many arts that are native to the Nakhi people, such as the rarely seen Nakhi handmade embroidery, Dongba painting, Dongba wooden carving and so on.
 Much of the wood carving that characterizes Nakhi houses are made by Bai craftsmen today.
 Absorbing architectural styles of the Han, Nakhi houses are built in a standard Han style of one courtyard with one, two, three or four buildings around it, sometimes with linked adjoining courtyards.
-The mud brick and wood structures at first sight have been described as crude and simple in appearance, but a closer inspection reveals elaborate and delicate patterns on casements and doors, elegant pillars and pillar supports, and a very comfortable and airy living environment.
+The mud brick and wood structures have been described at first sight as crude and simple in appearance, but a closer inspection reveals elaborate and delicate patterns on casements and doors, elegant pillars and pillar supports, and a very comfortable and airy living environment.

 Nakhi temples are decorated on the interior with carvings on poles, arches and wall paintings that often exhibit a unique combination of Dongba and Buddhist influences.
 The decorations include depictions of episodes from epics, dancers, warriors, animals and birds, and flowers.
 The mural paintings depict Dongba gods, and stylistically are derived from Han Chinese interpretations of Tibetan Buddhist themes.
 A good example is the Delwada Temple.